Skip to content

 Plot size

-The majority of individuals on the register are seeking larger plots with most demand being for four-bedroom homes.
-There is also significant interest in three-bedroom homes.
-There wasn’t any interest in one-bedroom homes.
+The majority of individuals on the register are seeking larger plots with most demand being for 3-bedroom homes.
+There is also significant interest in 4-bedroom homes.
+There wasn’t any interest in 1-bedroom homes.

 Number of bedrooms